cowboy/node-linken/README.md

 Link any "src" repos (subdirectories of /dev/repos) into each project matched by /dev/repos/*/.
 In this case, every subdirectory of /dev/repos.

-This would also work: cd /dev/repos; linken */ --src
+This would also work: cd /dev/repos; linken */ --src .
 ```

 ## why?
 [SO MANY REPOS](https://github.com/gruntjs)

+## revision history
+0.2.0 - 2012-10-10 - Now resolves module version conflicts.
+Works as a lib.
+Unit tests.
+Yay.
+0.1.0 - 2012-10-09 - Initial release.